Skip to main content

 How to safely run subprocesses in your plugin.

-It is not safe to use subprocess.run() like you normally would because this can break caching and will not leverage Pants's parallelism.
-Instead, Pants has safe alternatives with Process and InteractiveProcess.
+It is not safe to use subprocess.run() like you normally would, because this can break caching and will not leverage Pants's concurrency mechanisms.
+Instead, Pants has the safe alternatives Process and InteractiveProcess.

 Process